ariane-h/group_project_orbital/README.md

 * Display a list of Planets and select one
 * Calculate their own age and weight on the selected planet

+## Workflow
+The team used VS Code Liveshare with pair/quad-programming to work on this project.
+Commits were made by multiple group members through a shared terminal.

 # UX